Skip to content

 Why Cloud Is the Right Choice for AI Innovation

-January 22, 2026
+22 January 2026 · Tiliter

 There’s a familiar pattern emerging in retail technology right now.
 As AI adoption accelerates, many vendors are pushing edge-based AI as the future.
 Often bundled tightly with proprietary hardware.
+On the surface, it sounds compelling: faster response times, local processing, and independence from the cloud.

 But if you’re serious about innovation, this is the wrong bet.